gabrieljablonski/dgg-chat-bot/README.md

 ## Special Handlers

-There are three scenarios worth mentioning: the `help` command, a command was invoked with invalid arguments, an unknown command was invoked, and a message which didn't start with the command prefix ("!" by default) was received.
+There are three scenarios worth mentioning: the `help` command; a command with invalid arguments was invoked;
+an unknown command was invoked; and a message which didn't start with the command prefix ("!" by default) was received.
 All of them have default implementations ([which can be reviewed here](./dgg_chat_bot/_dgg_chat_bot.py#L56)), so implementing them is not necessary.

 As [described before](#registering-commands), use the `override` option of the `on_command()` decorator to implement a custom `help` command.

 As for the other three handlers, use the respective decorators: `on_invalid_arguments()`, `on_unknown_command()`, and `on_generic_message()`.

 ## Replying To Messages